shawwn/pyembc/README.md

-# pyembc
+# emb

 Declarative library for for describing embedded C data types in python

 ## Motivation

-`pyembc` is a wrapper above the `ctypes` library providing a more simple and declarative syntax, what I find more easy to use.
+`emb` is a wrapper above the `ctypes` library providing a more simple and declarative syntax, what I find more easy to use.

 The motivation behind creating this library is to be able to write down a c structure/union very